next up previous contents index

 The traveler of true means, whatever the highway's pace,

-Does not lose sight of his baggage,
+Does not lose sight of her baggage,

 And however fine the prospect offered,